19hours/sg-statutes/Acts/Stamp Duties Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“1adhesive stamp” means any stamp authorised by the Commissioner for the purposes of this Act2
+“†adhesive stamp” means any stamp authorised by the Commissioner for the purposes of this Act;\*

+†Definition of “adhesive stamp” to be deleted when section 2(

+a

-1Definition of “adhesive stamp” to be deleted when section 2 (a) of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.
+) of the Stamp Duties (Amendmetn) Act 1999 (Act 33 of 1999) is brought into operation.

-2Revenue stamps were so authorised by G.N.
+\*Revenue stamps were so authorised by G.N.
 No. S 252/70.

 “Commissioner” means the Commissioner of Stamp Duties appointed under this Act;